MMNetworks/myproxy/README.md

 Configuration is stored in a YAML file and can be supplied with a -c argument

-logging: *Tabspace* setting for proxy logging.
+* logging: setting for proxy logging.
 Default stdout and info level
-pac: *Tabspace* setting for pac file.
+* pac: setting for pac file.
 Reading from URL or FILE.
 Supports a proxy of PAC file is behind a proxy
-proxy: *Tabspace* settings fro upstream proxy.
+* proxy: settings fro upstream proxy.
 List of supported authentication methods in order of preference
        LocalBasicUser and LocalBasicHash is used to authenticate to this proxy.
 Hash is created by createPwHash

 ## YAML File format